Anonymousprnt::Y

 "gsm": optional, value "Y".
 If the system has GSM lines, the message will be routed via GSM (as oppose to HTTPS)

-"gsmQue": optional, value is the GSM queue you wish to use, if the system allows such choices
+"gsmQue": optional, value is the GSM queue you wish to use, if the system allows such choices.
+From V8.1 this also apply to SMPP Queue

 "smsFlash": optional, value "Y"

-"smsRule": Optional.
-The name of the rule you wish executed should the sender reply again
+"smsRule": optional.
+The name of the rule you wish executed should the sender reply to the message

 "files": optional, a list of file names (full path) for files to add to the message and form an MMS.
 Separate file names with a vertical bar (|).
+Please note that from version 8.1.6 you can send and receive vcf files.

-Note: smsPULSE has set a fix limit on the number of allowed attachments in a single MMS message to 10.
+Note: smsPULSE has set a fixed limit on the number of allowed attachments in a single MMS message to 10.
 Your server must be licensed and configured to have at least one MM1 Communication Line.

 Example: